kbairak/outbox/README.md

 - `retry_delays`: Default retry delays (in seconds) for all listeners.
 A sequence of delay times for exponential backoff.
 Defaults to `(1, 10, 60, 300)` (1s, 10s, 1m, 5m).
 Set to `()` for unlimited immediate retries.
 - `table_name`: Name of the outbox table to use.
 Defaults to `outbox_table`
 - `prefetch_count`: Number of messages to prefetch from RabbitMQ for each listener.
 Defaults to `10`
+- `batch_size`: Number of messages to fetch and publish concurrently in each batch from the outbox table.
+Defaults to `50`.
+Higher values improve throughput but increase transaction duration and memory usage.
+Set to `1` for sequential processing.
 - `auto_create_table`: If `True`, the outbox table will be automatically created if it does not exist.
 Defaults to `False`

 #### `emit()`